link-foundation/use-m/README.md

-# use-m: dynamically import any JavaScript module
+# [use-m](https://github.com/link-foundation/use-m): dynamically import any JavaScript module

 `use-m` (`m` stands for `module`) is a utility for dynamically importing any JavaScript module (npm package) at runtime.

-It may useful for standalone scripts that does not need `package.json`.
+It may useful for standalone scripts that do not need `package.json`.
 Also it may make your code portable across environments (for example it may require no changes in your code when executed in CommonJS, ES Modules and browser).
-You also can have predictable behaviour of your code over time if you set specific version to import (that is usually set in `packge.json`, now you can set it right in the script).
+You can ensure predictable behavior of your code over time by specifying the exact version to import directly in your script, similar to how versions are specified in package.json.
 You even can import multiple versions of the same library at the same time.

 ## Key features

-- **Dynamic package loading**: In `node.js` installs and loads npm packages on-demand with **global installation**, making them available across projects and reusable without needing to reinstall each time.
-In case of a browser `use-m` loads npm packages directly from CDNs.
+- **Dynamic package loading**: In `node.js`, `use-m` installs and loads npm packages on-demand with **global installation** (using `npm i -g` with separate alias for each version), making them available across projects and reusable without needing to reinstall each time.
+In case of a browser `use-m` loads npm packages directly from CDNs (by default `unpkg` is used).
 - **Version-safe imports**: Allows multiple versions of the same library to coexist without conflicts, so you can specify any version for each import (usage) without affecting other scripts or other usages (imports) in the same script.

 ## Usage